Blue Cave Dubrovnik vs Other Caves Croatia — Ranked

 Betina Cave — Dubrovnik’s Own Blue Cave

-Distance from Dubrovnik: Less than 5 km by sea — roughly 10 minutes by speedboat from the Dubrovnik coastline.
+Distance from Dubrovnik: About 7 km by sea — roughly 20 minutes by speedboat from Gruž Harbour.

 Accessibility: This is the most accessible cave experience available from Dubrovnik, and it is not close.
-Betina Cave sits along the cliffs just south of the city, reachable on a Dubrovnik coastline tour that takes 2 to 3 hours total.
-No open-water crossings, no island hopping, no transfers to smaller boats.
+Betina Cave sits on the north side of Koločep island, reachable on a Dubrovnik coastline tour that runs about four hours door to door.
+Check-in is at Marina Frapa on the Gruž side of the city; the boat heads north-west under the Franjo Tuđman Bridge and past the Grebeni Lighthouse — no long open-water crossings, no transfers to smaller boats.
 The speedboat pulls right up to the cave entrance, and you swim in.

 Experience quality: This is where Betina Cave surprises people.
 The cave produces a vivid blue glow that rivals what you see at Biševo — same physics, same refraction of sunlight through an underwater opening onto a light seabed.
 The difference is scale: Betina is smaller and more intimate, which some visitors actually prefer.
 You are swimming in the blue light, not observing it from a rowboat ten metres away.